MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-data-gateways.md

 ### Identify whether you need a gateway

-In summary, you need a gateway for your data source when:
+In general, you need a gateway for your data source when:

 - Your data source is located on-premises.
 - Your data source is located in a private network.
 - You require a host for connector software.
 - You require security isolation for certain connectors or functions.

-In these situations, you use a gateway to support several distinct scenarios.
+In these situations, you need a gateway to:

-- **Refresh data in the Fabric portal:** When a content creator sets up data refresh in the Power BI service for a data source that requires a gateway.
+- **Refresh data in the Fabric portal.** This scenario applies when a content creator sets up data refresh in the Power BI service for a data source that requires a gateway.
-- **Create content in the Fabric portal:** When a content author creates or modifies data items (like a semantic model or dataflow) in the Power BI service that require a gateway.
+- **Create content in the Fabric portal.** This scenario applies when a content author creates or modifies data items (like a semantic model or dataflow) in the Power BI service that require a gateway.
-- **Support DirectQuery connections:** When a content creator publishes a semantic model that includes DirectQuery (or Dual) storage mode tables, and the data source for those tables requires a gateway.
+- **Support DirectQuery connections.** This scenario applies when a content creator publishes a semantic model that includes DirectQuery (or Dual) storage mode tables, and the data source for those tables requires a gateway.
 This usage scenario also covers the ability to enforce per-user data permissions that are defined in the data source.
 For example, a SQL Server database [can enforce row-level security (RLS)](/sql/relational-databases/security/row-level-security?view=sql-server-ver16&preserve-view=true), and Power BI can manage [single sign-on (SSO) connectivity](/power-bi/connect-data/service-gateway-sso-overview).
 For more information, see [Enforce data security based on consumer identity](powerbi-implementation-planning-security-report-consumer-planning.md#enforce-data-security-based-on-consumer-identity).
-- **Live connect to SQL Server Analysis Services:** When a content creator publishes a report that uses a [live connection](/power-bi/connect-data/service-live-connect-dq-datasets#live-connection) to a SQL Server Analysis Services (SSAS) database.
+- **Live connect to SQL Server Analysis Services.** This scenario applies when a content creator publishes a report that uses a [live connection](/power-bi/connect-data/service-live-connect-dq-datasets#live-connection) to a SQL Server Analysis Services (SSAS) database.

 The following sections describe when you need a gateway.